G-Core/gcore-videoplayer-js/packages/gplayer/docs/api/player.player.md

 ## Player class

-> This API is provided as an alpha preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+The main component to use in the application code.

 **Signature:**

 ```typescript
 export declare class Player
 ```

+## Remarks

+The Player object provides very basic API to control playback.
+To build a sophisticated UI, use the plugins framework to tap into the Clappr core. [https://github.com/clappr/clappr/wiki/Architecture](https://github.com/clappr/clappr/wiki/Architecture)

 ## Constructors